CodeDotJS/space/_posts/2023-12-25-year-of-books.md

 - [Inside the Whale](https://orwell.ru/library/essays/whale/english/e_itw)

-I read *Such, Such Were the Joys* because I remember seeing in mentioned somewhere in Christopher Hitchen's __*Hitch-22*__.
+I read __*Such, Such Were the Joys*__ because I remember seeing it mentioned somewhere in Christopher Hitchens's *Hitch-22*.
 It was an accidental find.

 __*and*__